cyberuna/AI-Starter-Kit-OnFHIR/README.md

 Some sample codes are used from the [FHIR Server Samples] (https://github.com/microsoft/fhir-server-samples).

 The high level solution architecture includes:
-#### * Generate Data FHIR data using Synthea
+#### * Generate FHIR data using Synthea
-## Store the generated FHIR data into Azure Blob Storage to be loaded into Azure API for FHIR using Azure Function
+#### * Store the generated FHIR data into Azure Blob Storage to be loaded into Azure API for FHIR using Azure Function
-## Store FHIR data in Azure API for FHIR
+#### * Store FHIR data in Azure API for FHIR
-## Prepare the FHIR data using Azure Data Factory, Azure Databricks and Azure SQL DB to be consume for analysis by PowerBI.
+#### * Prepare the FHIR data using Azure Data Factory, Azure Databricks and store in Azure SQL DB to be consume for analysis by PowerBI.

 <center><img src="images//azure-api-fhir-paas.png" width="850"></center>